 Reality is a Perception

-We can change our realities with self-efficacy and with chaninging our perception of reality through mindset shifts.
+We can change our realities with self-efficacy and by changing our perception of reality through mindset shifts.
 Some ways to change your reality include practicing gratitude and manifestation meditations.
-If you want to change something about your life, chase your dreams and live with more alignment, I suggest practicing those two habits.
 We have way more power and resilience than we think we do.
 We can get through so much more than we think we can.

 What I have learned is that the challenge does not lie in getting through difficult things.
 The challenge is starting.
 The challenge is declaring that you want better for yourself.
 This is a challenge because of prior mental programming, mainly, fear.
-Fear seeps into us and overrides our mind when we don’t have enough love to overrule it instead.
+Fear is not something to cure, but to feel through.
+And to do things despite it.

 Changing Our Own Reality Through Declaring More